pythonsnek420/gopnik-python-pak/README.md

 ## Contributing

-Add requests are welcome with open arms.
+Pull requests are welcome with open arms.
 For major changes or adds, please open an issue to discuss first.
 Please make sure that I check if it is appropriate for the pack.